askdebb/printf/README.md

-printf team work by Chris and Raymond
+printf function teamwork by Christopher and Raymond